-The Environmental Factors: One of the top selling points of PPF is the ability to hold up against heat and UV damage.
+The Environmental Factors: One of the top-selling points of PPF is the ability to hold up against heat and UV damage.
 However, too much exposure to direct sunlight will actually decrease the lifespan due to the adhesive below it degrading.
-It’s also important to understand that PPF is not bullet proof, but is used for high impact protection such as rock chips.
+It’s also important to understand that PPF is not bulletproof, but is used for high impact protection such as rock chips.
 If the PPF is continually exposed to debris and environmental contaminants such as bird droppings, acid rain or other damaging materials, it can wear the PPF thin if not constantly upkept or maintained properly.
 Washing a vehicle with PPF is more difficult due to needing to use special cleaning tools and the water being soaked up by the film.
 However, Ceramic Pro’s PPF & Vinyl Coating is the solution to all of these issues.
 It allows for ease of cleaning and creates a barrier between the film and coating which prevents contaminants from getting into the PPF from the start.
 It also offers UV resistance and chemical resistance meaning nothing will penetrate the PPF investment you just made.
 This also means the adhesive below won’t fail as quickly and water and soaps won’t soak into the film when maintaining it.
 Ceramic Pro PPF & Vinyl Coating is a clear, multi-layerable, nano-ceramic liquid coating that, when cured, will transform itself on the surface to a slick, flexible glass shield.
 The coating forms a chemical bond with the film that allows all of the empty pores on the surface to be filled, creating a brand new layer of protection!

 Yellowing: This is the most common complaint against Paint Protection Film.
-After a long time exposure to sunlight and elements PPF may begin turning yellow, which, of course, has a significant impact on the look of a vehicle’s paint, specifically for vehicles with white paint.
+After a long time of exposure to sunlight and elements, PPF may begin turning yellow, which, of course, has a significant impact on the look of a vehicle’s paint, specifically for vehicles with white paint.
 This complaint was common when PPF was first prevalent and being applied to consumer vehicles.
 After researching the matter, film manufacturers found that the yellowing of the film actually came from the adhesive that was used to bind a film to the body of a car!
 Exposure to UV was oxidizing the adhesive on the film, which leads to discoloration.
 This is why many choose Ceramic Pro PPF and Vinyl protective coating prevents this issue from ever occurring!
 How?
-Due to the UV Protection in the glass coating.
+Due to the UV protection in the glass coating.
 Think of Ceramic Pro as an additional clear coat layer, only a lot harder.

 What is the difference between PPF and Vinyl?

 There is a lot of confusion in the industry with understanding the difference between PPF and Vinyl.
 Vinyl Wraps are typically used to alter the aesthetic appearance of a vehicle.
 For many, they choose this route simply because they can change the color of their vehicle without needing to repaint it.
-From race cars, to changing a vehicles color, to vehicle advertisement use, the popularity and demand of vinyl wraps has grown immensely the past few years.
+From race cars to changing a vehicle’s color, to vehicle advertisement use, the popularity and demand of vinyl wraps have grown immensely the past few years.
 Vinyl Wraps are thinner than clear bra, but offer more customization and less protection.
 Paint Protection Film is meant to protect the car the way it is, a wrap is typically chosen when the owner wants to change the appearance, look, design of the car.
 PPF thickness ranges from 6-10 mil where Vinyl Wraps range from 2-6 mils depending on the manufacturer.

 Example of Paint Protection Film Installation (PPF)